RodricBr/Bash-Professional/README.md

 ## Bash Commands

 ### - [Awk](https://linux.die.net/man/1/awk)
-> `awk` is a pattern scanning and processing language.
-Awk is used as a command as often as it is used as <br>
+> `awk` is a pattern scanning and processing language. <br>
+> Awk is used as a command as often as it is used as an interpreted script, <br>
-> an interpreted script, and can be useful to write tiny but effective programs in the bash command line.
+> and can be useful to write tiny but effective programs in the bash command line.

 <img src="./assets/awk.png">